desiretech/lompang/README.md

 Method _update_ changes the userload attached to User B. This change is then broadcasted to **all** Groups that User B has _join_-ed.
 ![](/images/4.png)

-User A _posts_ a message with custom payload _pidload_ to Group A. Post is then broadcasted to everyone in Group A. Upon receipt, a developer is expected to manually issue out a _unpost_ command to remove the post.
-Otherwise Post A will continue to be dispatched out to Users entering the Group.
+User A _posts_ a message with custom payload _pidload_ to Group A. Post is then broadcasted to everyone in Group A. Upon receipt, a developer is expected to issue out a _unpost_ command to remove the post.
+Otherwise Post A will continue to be dispatched out to all Users entering the Group.
 ![](/images/5.png)

 #### INSTRUCTIONS